Shelbournator/thoughts/_posts/2026-01-29-moby-dick-zen-and-the-civilisational-stack.md

 This is how Nietzsche and Emerson, respectively, attempted to patch this layer.
 But the topic demands we circle back.
 Heidegger called this the *hermeneutischer Zirkel*—the hermeneutic circle.
 By revisiting the central question from different angles, we allow the structure to reveal itself to us.

 This post continues the debugging log of the Western mind.
-We will trace three distinct attempts to repair our meaning-making machinery—from Melville’s diagnosis of "Total Meaning," to Heidegger’s attempt at an ontological refactor (and its parallels with Zen), and finally to the architectural limits of the Beat generation.
+We will trace three distinct attempts to repair our meaniang-making machinery—from Melville’s diagnosis of "Total Meaning," to Heidegger’s attempt at an ontological refactor (and its parallels with Zen), and finally to the architectural limits of the Beat generation.

 ## I. Ahab and the Failure of Monolithic Meaning